🕵 The Cache Hit Paradox

 - Kernel 2: Dramatically longer execution time - INEFFICIENT

-NSight Compute Memory Analysis (Hardware-Agnostic Patterns):
+Nsight Compute Memory Analysis (Hardware-Agnostic Patterns):

 - Efficient kernels (1 & 3): High memory throughput, good bandwidth utilization, moderate cache hit rates